-- 8.1.1 Fair, Impartial and Operationally Independent Hearing Panel - 8.1.1.1 World Boxing has delegated its Article 8 responsibilities (first instance hearings, waiver of hearings and decisions) to a Delegated Third Party.
-The procedural rules of the Delegated Third Party to the hearing of first instance shall apply.
-The Delegated Third Party will always ensure that the boxer or other Person is provided with a fair hearing within a reasonable time by a fair, impartial and Operationally Independent hearing panel in compliance with the Code and the International Standard for Results Management. - 8.1.1.2 The Delegated Third Party shall establish a Hearing Panel which has jurisdiction to hear and determine whether a boxer or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences. - 8.1.1.3 Board members, staff members, commission members, consultants and officials of World Boxing or its affiliates (e.g. National Federations or confederation), as well as any Person involved in the investigation and pre-adjudication of the matter, cannot be appointed as members and/or clerks of the Hearing Panel.
-In particular, no member shall have previously considered any TUE application, Results Management decision, or appeals in the same given case. - 8.1.1.4 The Hearing Panel shall consist of an independent Chair and two (2) other independent members determined solely by the Delegated Third Party.
+8.1.1 Fair, Impartial and Operationally Independent Hearing Panel

+- 8.1.1.1 World Boxing has delegated its Article 8 responsibilities (first instance hearings, waiver of hearings and decisions) to CAS Anti-Doping Division (CAS ADD).
+The procedural rules of CAS ADD to the hearing of first instance shall apply.
+The CAS ADD will always ensure that the boxer or other Person is provided with a fair hearing within a reasonable time by a fair, impartial and Operationally Independent hearing panel in compliance with the Code and the International Standard for Results Management. - 8.1.1.2 CAS ADD shall establish a Hearing Panel which has jurisdiction to hear and determine whether a boxer or other Person, subject to these Anti-Doping Rules, has committed an anti-doping rule violation and, if applicable, to impose relevant Consequences. - 8.1.1.3 Board members, staff members, commission members, consultants and officials of World Boxing or its affiliates